 Cichy said, “The Japs told us that they’d be in Formosa the next day to pick up some cargo.
 They had to make room on deck so they tossed a whole bunch of life preservers down into the hold.
 I held onto one but didn’t think anything about it.”

-It was about 4:00 P.M. on October 24, and ten of the POWs were on deck preparing dinner for the POWs in the ship’s holds and had fed about half the POWs.
+It was about 4:00 P.M. on October 24th, and some of the POWs were on deck preparing dinner for the POWs in the ship’s holds and had fed about half the POWs.
 The waves were high since the ship had been through a storm in the Bashi Channel of the South China Sea.
-Suddenly, bells and sirens sounded warning of submarines.
-The POWs in the holds chanted for the submarine to sink the ship.
+Suddenly, at about 4:50 P.M., bells and sirens sounded a warning of submarines.
+The POWs began to chant for the Navy to sink the ship.

 Cichy recalled, “When the torpedo hit everybody in the hold hollered ‘Hit her again!’
 We wanted to get it over with.”